oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 Whiteboard for everyone in the organisation | Enabled | Allowing the use of Whiteboard within the organisation.
 Level of diagnostic data | Neither | Restricts the amount of data provided to Microsoft for diagnostic and product improvements.
 Connected experience in Whiteboard | Disabled | Restricts the availability of unapproved optional experience to be presented to users.
-Easy sharing of Whiteboard from Surface hub | Agency Decision | Depending on the location and configuration of the Surface Hub/s within the organisation this setting may be configured.
+Easy sharing of Whiteboard from Surface hub | Organisation Decision | Depending on the location and configuration of the Surface Hub/s within the organisation this setting may be configured.

 ## Microsoft Forms
 Microsoft Forms is a form and survey tool.
 It offers a variety of external sharing and collaboration options including: